JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_07.md

 In these paragraphs I try to summarize what I understand as transcendent in the face of the elements and inevitabilities that could condition our spiritual growth:

 > …it may happen that, through no fault of your own, the accidents of time and the limitations of material existence prevent you from attaining these levels on your home planet.
-In that case, if your intentions and desires are of survival value… You will be allowed additional time to prove your worth.
-[UB 112:5.6](/en/The_Urantia_Book/112#p5_6)
+In that case, if your intentions and desires are of survival value… You will be allowed additional time to prove your worth. <a id="a271_303"></a>[UB 112:5.6](/en/The_Urantia_Book/112#p5_6)

 > When there is any doubt as to the advisability of advancing a human identity to the mansion worlds, the universe governments invariably rule in favor of the self-interest of that individual… while still watching the emergence of his morontia intentions and spiritual purposes.
-Thus the fulfillment of divine justice is assured, and divine mercy is granted a new opportunity to expand its ministry.
-[UB 112:5.7](/en/The_Urantia_Book/112#p5_7)
+Thus the fulfillment of divine justice is assured, and divine mercy is granted a new opportunity to expand its ministry. <a id="a273_400"></a>[UB 112:5.7](/en/The_Urantia_Book/112#p5_7)

-> … all creatures of will must have a real opportunity to make an indubitable, fully conscious, and final choice… The human soul must and will have a full opportunity to reveal its true intent and real purpose.
-[UB 112:5.9](/en/The_Urantia_Book/112#p5_9)
+> … all creatures of will must have a real opportunity to make an indubitable, fully conscious, and final choice… The human soul must and will have a full opportunity to reveal its true intent and real purpose. <a id="a275_211"></a>[UB 112:5.9](/en/The_Urantia_Book/112#p5_9)

-> … We would rather take the risk of rebellion in one system than run the risk of depriving a single struggling mortal on any evolutionary world of the eternal joy of pursuing the upward career.
-[UB 112:5.8](/en/The_Urantia_Book/112#p5_8)
+> … We would rather take the risk of rebellion in one system than run the risk of depriving a single struggling mortal on any evolutionary world of the eternal joy of pursuing the upward career. <a id="a277_195"></a>[UB 112:5.8](/en/The_Urantia_Book/112#p5_8)

 > «The act is ours, the consequences God's.» [UB 117:5.5](/es/The_Urantia_Book/117#p5_5)